kblomqvist/yasha/README.md

 Params: strip=True, check=True, timeout=2

-The `shell` filter allows you to spawn new processes and connect to their stdout.
+Allows you to spawn new processes and connect to their standard output.
 The output is decoded and stripped by default.
 Use in a template like:

 ```jinja
 os: